 Additionally, in 2008, the Court ruled that Guantanamo detainees possessed habeas rights because the United States exercised some sovereignty over that territory.
 In Boumediene v.
 Bush, the Supreme Court held that the Suspension Clause had full effect at Guantanamo Bay, even though Congress had passed an act that stripped federal courts of jurisdiction to hear habeas claims.
 553 U.S. 723, 771 (2008).
 Therefore, detainees are entitled to the privilege of habeas corpus to challenge the legality of their detention.
 Id.
 In holding that the Suspension Clause applied at Guantanamo Bay, the Court noted that "at the absolute minimum" the Clause protects the writ as it existed when the Constitution was ratified.
 Id. at 746-47.
-Moreover, the Court held that Guantanamo detainees were entitled to habeas corpus despite the fact that the Court had previously "never held that noncitizens detained by our Government in territory over which another country maintains de jure sovereignty have any rights under our Constitution."
+Moreover, the Court held that Guantanamo detainees were entitled to habeas corpus despite the fact that the Court had previously "never held that noncitizens"

+detained by our Government in territory over which another country maintains de jure sovereignty have any rights under our Constitution."
 Id. at 771.

 II.
-Applying Habeas Corpus to Nonhuman Animals, like Kiko, is Consistent with the Writ's Historical Uses.
+Applying Habeas Corpus to Nonhuman Animals, like Tommy and Kiko, is Consistent with the Writ's Historical Uses.

 There is no statutorily-granted procedure for nonhuman animals to pursue habeas corpus; however, the lack of a statutorily-granted procedure does not bar the writ's application.
-Allowing Kiko the right to petition for habeas corpus is consistent with the history of the writ.
+Allowing Tommy and Kiko the right to petition for habeas corpus is consistent with the history of the writ.

-Kiko shares many similarities with the indigent women and children, slaves, and Guantanamo detainees discussed above.
-Like the abused women and children in England, Kiko is not seeking to be released into the public, but transferred to a facility that will allow the greatest possible autonomy.
-Similarly, the abused women and children were allowed to seek habeas relief, though the women would not be "freed" from their marriages, but placed in different living situations where they were guaranteed better treatment.
-Therefore, one does not have to seek a complete and total release from confinement in order to receive habeas relief.
+Tommy and Kiko share many similarities with the indigent women and children, slaves, and Guantanamo detainees discussed above.
+Like the abused women and children in England, Tommy and Kiko are not seeking to be released into the public, but transferred to a facility that will allow the greatest possible autonomy.
+Similarly, the abused women and children were allowed to seek habeas relief, though the women would not be "freed" from their marriages and the children would not be emancipated, but placed in different living situations where they were guaranteed better treatment.
+Therefore, one does not have to seek a complete and total release from confinement in order to receive habeas relief - contrary to the opinion of the First Department.

-Additionally, like slaves, Kiko is considered property.
+Additionally, like slaves, Tommy and Kiko are considered property.
 Property status did not stop the King's Bench from allowing James Somerset to seek habeas relief, nor did the property status of slaves prevent Chief Judge Cranch from allowing the slaves to petition to seek habeas corpus relief.
-Like James Somerset, granting Kiko the right to petition for habeas corpus will not result in all nonhuman animals being freed from cruel confinement.
+Allowing James Somerset to seek relief did not end slavery, and granting Tommy and Kiko the right to petition for habeas corpus will not result in all nonhuman animals being freed from cruel confinement.
 However, it would serve as an important step, possibly paving the way for certain nonhuman animals to be free from particularly cruel and unjust confinement.

-Finally, like the Guantanamo detainees, Kiko has no other legal vehicle to challenge his confinement.
+Finally, like the Guantanamo detainees, Tommy and Kiko have no other legal vehicle to challenge their confinement.
 Certainly, animal cruelty statutes, which provide remedies including criminal punishment for humans who harm nonhuman animals, exist.
 However, this type of statute provides no substantive basis for nonhuman animals to challenge their confinement; these statutes simply punish humans for their cruel treatment of nonhuman animals.
 Nor do these statutes usually provide for the nonhuman animals' release as the remedy.
-As such, habeas corpus is the only substantive basis Kiko has to challenge and be released from his confinement.
+As such, habeas corpus is the only substantive basis Tommy and Kiko have to challenge and be released from their confinement.